The Myth of Electronic Publishing

 Readers may think that the top 10 web sites

-are so different from an association web site that it's not
+are so different from a small business web site that it's not

 reasonable to make comparisons.
 Lets examine what the top 10